janatrelakova/example-monolith/README.md

 - The project is not optimized for security.
 - It may contain bugs.
 - It may return unexpected results.
-- Resource mappings or code present in this project may drift away from conventions.
+- Resource mappings or code in this project may drift away from conventions.
 - This project is not intended for production use.

-## Project structure

 ## Entity relationships
 ![ecommerce.png](assets/ecommerce.png)

 ## CONTRIBUTING
-In case you are interested to enhance or add new features to better mirror real monolith, feel free to open pull request or fork the project.
+In case you are interested in enhancing or adding new features to better mirror real monolith, feel free to open a pull request or fork the project.